probabilistic-numerics/probnum/docs/source/development/pull_request.md

 Pre-commit hooks allow the automatic identification of simple issues in a commit, e.g. inconsistent code formatting.
 They are executed automatically whenever `git commit` is executed.
-This way one can avoid common problems in a pull request which prevent an automatic merge into the `master` branch on GitHub.
+This way one can avoid common problems in a pull request which prevent an automatic merge into the `main` branch on GitHub.
 To set up ProbNum's pre-commit hooks simply install [pre-commit](https://pre-commit.com/) by executing
 ```shell
 $ pip install pre-commit